marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 Each rule can be seen as a day selector.
 If all days are to be treated equally one rule should do the job.

 If different days are to be treated differently more rules are required besides the default *catch all* rule.
-To this purpose the setting `context` can be used.
-If its value is `weekday` the setting `context_details` will contain either:
+To this purpose the setting *Context* can be used.
+If its value is `weekplan` the setting *Context Details* will contain either:

 *   the concrete name of the day of the week,